ECLAD: Extracting Concepts with Local Aggregated Descriptors: Validation of concept extraction techniques

-We denote as \textit{aligned} concepts, those spatially related to the important features of the dataset (which were learned by the model).
-Similarly, we denote as \textit{unaligned} concepts, those representing unimportant or unannotated features of the dataset that are irrelevant for performing the desired task.
-In an ideal case, where the features of a dataset were perfectly learned by a trained model, the performance of a CE method will be reflected by two metrics. \textbf{Representation correctness}: extracted \textit{aligned} concepts should be spatially close (e.g. overlapping) with the important features of the dataset. \textbf{Importance correctness}: extracted \textit{aligned} concepts should be scored as important (e.g. 1.0), and \textit{unaligned} concepts as unimportant (e.g. 0.0).
+We denote as \textit{aligned} concepts those spatially related to the important features of the dataset (which were learned by the model).
+Similarly, we denote as \textit{unaligned} concepts those representing unimportant or unannotated features of the dataset that are irrelevant for performing the desired task.
+In an ideal case, where the features of a dataset were perfectly learned by a trained model, we propose scoring the performance of a CE method by measuring how aligned the resulting concepts are with the intended features of the dataset.
+We compare the correctness of the concepts in terms of their spatial localization and importance scores, by using two proxy metrics named \textbf{representation correctness} and \textbf{importance correctness}.
+More details on these metrics are provided below.

-With the ideal case in mind, we propose a validation procedure that aims to evaluate representation and importance correctness of a CE technique.
+With the ideal case in mind, we propose a comparison and validation procedure that aims to evaluate representation and importance correctness of a CE technique.
 First, we create a set of synthetic datasets, including masks for the base components of the images.
 Second, we train a set of models for each dataset.
 Third, we execute the CE method.
 Fourth, we compute localization masks for each extracted concept for each dataset image.
-Fifth, we associate each concept to the ground truth masks using a distance metric.
+Fifth, we associate each concept to the ground truth masks using a spatial distance metric.
 This allows us to classify the concepts as aligned or not.
 Finally, we quantify the \textbf{importance correctness} and \textbf{representation correctness} of the extracted concepts.
+This process can be repeated for multiple CE techniques, comparing the introduced metrics.